Transform Nutrition: Using Evidence to Inspire Action

 - Communications Manager for Transform Nutrition

-What Will it Take to Accelerate Improvements in Nutrition Uutcomes in Odisha?
-Learning from the Past to Prioritize the FutureGlobal Food Security (forthcoming)
+What Will it Take to Accelerate Improvements in Nutrition Outcomes in Odisha?
+Learning from the Past to Prioritize the FutureGlobal Food Security (2017)

-Bangladesh’s Story of Change in Nutrition: Strong Improvements in Basic and Underlying Determinants with an Unfinished Agenda for Direct Community Level SupportGlobal Food Security (forthcoming)
+Bangladesh’s Story of Change in Nutrition: Strong Improvements in Basic and Underlying Determinants with an Unfinished Agenda for Direct Community Level SupportGlobal Food Security (2017)

 Community Level Perceptions of Drivers of Change in Nutrition.
-Evidence from South Asia and Sub-Saharan AfricaGlobal Food Security (forthcoming)
+Evidence from South Asia and Sub-Saharan AfricaGlobal Food Security (2017)

 Impact Evaluation of the DFID Programme to Accelerate Improved Nutrition for the Extreme Poor in Bangladesh: Policy BriefMQSUN Briefing 5 (2017)